 Bike Newport has information for cyclists headed to Newport and a map of routes in the area.
-For passes to local attractions, go to the Newport Visitor Center when you arrive in town.
-The Ocean Drive loop takes you by the spectacular Gilded Age Newport Mansions (there are free bike racks at every property) and affords views of Newport Harbor, Narragansett Bay and the Atlantic Ocean.
-Take a side trip to The Castle Hill Inn for a warm drink in an Adirondack chair on the lawn overlooking the bay to Conanicut Island.
-Continuing, you’ll pass Hammersmith Farm (site of JFK & Jackie’s wedding reception) and Fort Adams State Park.
-Back in town, have lunch at Brick Alley Pub, a longtime local favorite, then explore on foot to soak in the Colonial and waterfront areas of Newport.
-For more information on biking Newport this fall, check out what Town & Country has to say.
+The Ocean Drive loop takes you by the spectacular Gilded Age Newport Mansions (there are free bike racks at every property), so consider taking a tour of The Breakers while you're there.
+You'll also enjoy views of Newport Harbor, Narragansett Bay, and the Atlantic Ocean.
+Take a side trip to Castle Hill Inn for a drink in an Adirondack chair on the lawn overlooking the bay to Conanicut Island.
+Continuing, you’ll pass Hammersmith Farm (site of JFK & Jackie’s wedding reception) and Fort Adams State Park (guided and self-guided tours are available).
+Back in town, have lunch at Brick Alley Pub, a longtime local favorite, then explore on foot to soak in Newport's Colonial and waterfront areas, or book a tour with Experience Rhode Island.

-For dinner in Newport, Mission and Jo’s American Bistro offer sophisticated casual food.
+22 Bowen’s Wine Bar & Grille and Jo’s American Bistro in Newport offer sophisticated casual food for dinner.
 To splurge, try Michelin-rated Bouchard in a historic inn.
-Or a short ride-share away, Newport Vineyards offers scratch cooking, local wine and fresh-made beer at Brix Restaurant and casual fare and live music at the Taproot Brewing Co.
+Or a short ride-share away, Newport Vineyards offers scratch cooking and local wine, and Taproot Brewing Co. offers fresh-made beer and bites.

 Length: 24.5 miles for the whole loop (8.4 miles just to the Beavertail Lighthouse and back)

-From the Newport Harbor, take your bike on the Newport-Jamestown Ferry to Conanicut Island.
-The quaint harbor town where you arrive is in the middle of the figure-eight shaped route.
-Head north along the harbor facing Newport to the tip of the island, then back across, past farms, the historic Jamestown Windmill and a lovely inland waterway.
-In the center of town, turn back toward the harbor to lunch at local favorite Slice of Heaven.
+From the Newport Visitor Center, take the #64 RIPTA bus to the Jamestown Ferry Landing (roughly 20 minutes).
+The quaint harbor town where you arrive is in the middle of the figure-eight-shaped route.
+Head north along the harbor facing Newport to the tip of the island, then back across, past farms, the historic Jamestown Windmill, and a lovely inland waterway.
+In the center of town, turn back toward the harbor to lunch at local favorite Slice of Heaven (currently takeout only).
 Now pedal south past classic Victorian weathered shingle country homes, along Mackerel Cove and charming stone walls edging historic farms.
-The south tip of the island is the Beavertail Lighthouse Museum, definitely worth a few pics.
-Complete the loop by riding back north to the town, where you can catch the ferry back to Newport.
+The south tip of the island is the Beavertail Lighthouse, definitely worth a few pics.
+Complete the loop by riding back north to the town, where you can catch the bus back to Newport.

 Length: 14.5 miles each way

-From the Newport Visitor Center, load your bikes on RIPTA Bus 60 toward Providence and get off in Bristol ($2 fare, about 40 minutes).
+If starting from Newport, load your bikes on RIPTA Bus 60 toward Providence and get off in Bristol ($2 fare, about 40 minutes).
 The bikeway starts along the waterfront in this charming historic harbor town and follows a former freight rail along Narragansett Bay to Providence.
-About a third of the way, in Warren, stop at Delekta’s Pharmacy for an authentic “coffee cabinet,” then continue to Providence.
+A great stop off the path is the Audubon Society of RI Nature Center and Aquarium on the Claire D. McIntosh Wildlife Refuge.
+About a third of the way, in Warren, stop at Delekta’s Pharmacy (open Tuesday-Sunday, 12-4 PM) for an authentic coffee cabinet, then continue to Providence.
 Lunch near the bikeway’s end at Plant City, the world’s first vegan food hall.
 Alternatively, Geoff’s around the corner serves oversized deli sandwiches.
 Either way, stroll after lunch over the architecturally significant Providence Pedestrian Bridge for a view of the city.
-Head back to Bristol in time for dinner either at Metacom in Warren for a Brooklyn-y French vibe or Quito's in Bristol for chowder and a lobster roll.
+Head back to Bristol in time for dinner either at Metacom Kitchen in Warren for a Brooklyn-y French vibe or Quito's in Bristol for chowder and a lobster roll.
 You can catch Bus 60 back to Newport from anywhere along the route.